TxMQ/ibm-mq-helm-chart/README.md

 **Prerequisites**

-`prereq` directory contains a number of prerequisite scripts that you can run to install podman, and configure podman for docker-compose.
+The top level `prereq` directory contains prerequisite scripts that you can run to install podman, and configure podman for docker-compose.
 There are also files for nginx ingress controller and nginx ingress controller helm chart customization file.

 **Build custom MQ image.**